 Aquamin™ is harvested under the International Standards for Sustainable Marine Aquaculture and is harvested with maximum sensitivity to the environment.
 A percentage of their sales are also used for research to further understand the efficacy of the practices of this unique source.

 Carrageenan vs Aquamin™

 Carrageenan and Aquamin are very different, although both are derived from marine sources (seaweed and algae).
 Carrageenan is an extract from a red seaweed (Chondrus crispus) commonly known as Irish Moss native to the British Isles and is commonly used as a thickener and gelling agent.
-In food processing it plays a part of a "gum" supporting mouth feel and thickness of the product.
+In food processing, it plays the part of a "gum" supporting the mouthfeel and thickness of the product.
 Aquamin is sourced from Icelandic seas and is sourced from calcified sea algae (Lithothamnion sp.).
-It is a mineral rich ingredient with high amounts of calcium naturally occurring.
-The above names in brackets are the formal latin binomials... which as you can see, are completely different plants.
+It is a mineral-rich ingredient with high amounts of calcium naturally occurring.
+The above names in brackets are the formal Latin binomials... which as you can see, are completely different plants.